Gustave Lussi: Personal life

 In 1919, Lussi emigrated to the United States, landing in New York City.
 He became a U.S. citizen in 1927.
-In 1932, he married Thelma McDowell, with whom he had two sons.
+In 1932, he married Thelma McDowell, also a skater, with whom he had two sons.
 He died on June 23, 1993, at the age of 95.

 Coaching career

-Lussi supported another Swiss emigrant, Mr. De Bergen, a skating coach, and himself in New York while learning skating from De Bergen.
-Considering himself to be "a big gawky fellow", he vowed that "If I cannot be a champion, I shall make them."
-A few years later, while teaching in Philadelphia as De Bergen's assistant he rebelled against De Bergen's style of skating, started pioneering his own methodology, and left Philadelphia for a while to coach in Canada and Lake Placid.
+Lussi supported another Swiss emigrant, a skating coach named De Bergen, and himself in New York while learning skating from De Bergen.
+Considering himself to be big and gawky, he vowed that if he could not be a world champion himself, he would produce one through his teaching.
+A few years later, while teaching in Philadelphia as De Bergen's assistant he started pioneering his own methodology, and left Philadelphia for a while to coach in Canada and Lake Placid.

 His first champion student was Egbert S. Carey Jr., who won the U.S. junior men's title in 1924.
-A little later, he and his student, Montgomery "Bud" Wilson, invented the flip jump.
+At around the same time, he and his student, Montgomery "Bud" Wilson, invented the flip jump.
 In 1928, Bud Wilson and his sister, Constance Wilson-Samuel, became Lussi's first World Champions.
-Lussi coached Dick Button from the age of twelve.
+Lussi coached Dick Button in Lake Placid from the age of twelve.
+He coached skaters in Atlantic City in the 1940s.
+By 1951, journalists described him in print as a "world-renowned coach."

-Lussi introduced checking the jump landings instead of turning a three after landing, a program as composition with a beginning and ending instead of the official just banging a gong to signal the end of the allotted time to perform, closing the figures at the center which until that time were left open, the original design for the Pattern 99 blade, the flying sit spin, the flying camel or Button Camel spin with Dick Button, the crossed-leg rotation position in jumping and spinning, the double Axel jump, the triple jumps, the delayed Axel and delayed-rotation double and triple jumps.
+Lussi introduced checking the jump landings instead of turning a three after landing, a program as composition with a beginning and ending instead of the official just banging a gong to signal the end of the allotted time to perform, closing the figures on the backward pushes which until that time were left open, the original design for the Pattern 99 blade, the flying sit spin, the flying camel or Button Camel spin with Dick Button, the crossed-leg rotation position in jumping and spinning, the double Axel jump, the triple jumps, the delayed Axel and delayed-rotation double and triple jumps.

 Lussi also started summer skating in Lake Placid after the Olympic Arena was enclosed in 1932 for the Winter Olympics.
 He convinced the local municipality to open the arena for a month that summer and imported skaters from Canada to perform shows that summer.
 His father-in-law painted the ice for these great extravaganzas.
-These shows led to his being hired to choreograph the shows for Ice Follies for several years.
+These shows led to his being hired to choreograph the shows for Ice Capades for several years.